Anchorsify/Anchorsify.github.io/_summons/Snake.md

 Hydras cannot dodge area-of-effect attacks; instead, they automatically block them as a Speed 0 defense.
 Hydras cannot hide (via stealth) due to being enormous.
 They cannot be knocked airborne, and any knockback effects have their efficacy reduced by half.

 **Snake**
-Because they are snakes, hydras cannot be tripped.
+Because they are snakes, hydras cannot be knocked prone.
 Any immobilization penalties are reduced by 5, and any reductions in movement speed from other sources are halved.

 **Tireless**
 Hydras do not need to make Stamina or Chakra Exhaustion rolls when they act.
 If forced to by an outside force (such as Suffocation), they have +15 to their rolls.